 LinkedIn is a central part of networking and recruiting practices.
 Having a complete and professional LinkedIn profile is a critical part of applying for a job online.
 Almost 94% of recruiters use LinkedIn to either source or vet candidates.
-For all these reasons, we have decided to create a complete personal LinkedIn profile guide to help you on your recruitment journey.
+For all these reasons, we have created a complete personal LinkedIn profile guide to help you on your recruitment journey.

 When creating a LinkedIn profile, make sure you have these fields completed first:

-Your work experience: this helps build your profile and allows LinkedIn to offer suggestions for networking, jobs, and more.
+Your work experience: This builds your profile and allows LinkedIn to offer suggestions for networking, jobs, and more.

 Your profile photo is more important than you might think, as this is how you are introduced.
 This photo should be a professional headshot that represents your career or career goals.
 Here are some tips that might help you pick the perfect photo: